lubiah/kudadamold/src/routes/blog/_blog/preventing-key-delay-in-textarea/index.md

 date: 2021-05-16
 ---

-Whiles working with the textarea element today, I found a problem <!--rehype:.intro-->
+Whiles working with the textarea element today, I found a problem

 ## The problem...